 More evidence: Billy views a porn movie (or something like that...
 I forget the exact technology that was used) of Montana Wildhack, and that she had apparently disappeared at some point.
 This could have expanded into her being abducted alongside him and not coming back (in his mind).

-Even more: After first being captured in the war, Billy sees one soldier being knocked around by a German soldier.
-The soldier asks, "Why me?" and the German replies, "Why you?
+Even more: After first being captured in the war, Billy sees one American soldier being knocked around by a German soldier.
+The American asks, "Why me?" and the German replies, "Why you?
 Why anyone?".
-This same exchange is repeated when Billy is first kidnapped by the Tralfamadorians.
+This same exchange is repeated when Billy is first kidnapped by the Tralfamadorians, with Billy as the American and a Tralfamadorian as the German.

 In addition there's the fact that Billy only starts talking about his time travel after he suffers a severe head injury.
 The timing of all this together really is quite suggestive.